Coalición Floresta Logo Coalición Floresta Search Buscar

 · In said communication, ARESEP indicates that it is a promotional rate, so it is assumed that it does not include a history or detail of investments.

-· The calculation of the rate is based on the consumption of a single electric bus, that is, only the charge for energy and power, and it estimates that consumption will be at night.
+· The rate calculation is based on the consumption of a single electric bus, that is, only the charge for energy and power, and it estimates that consumption will be at night.

 · The rate is calculated as an average of all distribution companies, which is not consistent, because all companies base their rates on a different cost structure for each one.

-· Reviewing the methodology, it does not explicitly indicate that the electric charging station will be provided by the customer (the owner of the buses).
+· Reviewing the methodology, it does not explicitly indicate that the charging station (electrolinera) will be supplied by the customer (the owner of the buses).

 Response:

-The opponent is informed that the rate applicable to the supply of electrical energy associated with and dedicated to charging centers at the premises for electric buses (T-BE) is considered a promotional rate, in compliance with Law 9518, which indicates:
+The objector is informed that the rate applicable to the supply of electricity associated with and dedicated to depot charging stations for electric buses (T-BE) is considered a promotional rate, in compliance with Law 9518, which states:

 CONSIDERING: